Managing large stateful applications is tough.

 Along the way, Matt shares lessons learned that you can apply to a variety of stateful workloads across bare metal and cloud environments, regardless of whether it’s running under an orchestration system or managing instances directly.
 You’ll walk away with advice for managing stateful systems at scale and lessons to bear in mind when considering using an orchestration system for state management.

-Matt is a site reliability engineer at Uber, where he works on its open source metrics platform, M3.
-His efforts have been focused on improving the operational experience for M3 users and making it Kube native.
-Previously, Matt was an SRE at Tumblr, where he spent his time improving the reliability of Tumblr’s infrastructure.
+Matt is a Senior Software Engineer at Chronosphere and works on M3, an open source metrics platform.
+Recently, his efforts have been focused on improving the operational experience for users of M3.
+Previously, Matt was a Senior Site Reliability Engineer at Uber where he helped launch M3, and prior to that he was an SRE at Tumblr.
 In his spare time, Matt can be found hiking, skiing, and building data centers in his apartment.

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com